idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 The second part means that it has to pass the source expression onto the code generator.
-The code generator needs to install the expression as a constant in order that it can subsequently embed a ``SRC-EXPR`` and integer argument into the byte code which the VM can process by assigning the integer into the *expr* register.
+The code generator needs to install the expression as a constant in order that it can subsequently embed a ``SRC-EXPR`` opcode and integer argument into the byte code which the VM can process by assigning the integer into the *expr* register.

 Should the code generate a failure when running then it is possible to use the expression register to look up the expression in the constants